Holidays are hard for me. Especially Christmas. They are for a lot of survivors.

 I go through the motions of the holidays for my kids, because it’s expected, and the joy on their little faces makes the work and the pain worth it.
 (I do enjoy some things about it, but, by and large, I’d skip it, just get a bunch of new books or movies, grown up snacks and hunker down ’til it passed, or I’d write my way through it.)

 I guess a little background is in order.

 Back when I was a kid, I lived in a very ‘Brady bunch on the surface’ type of family with my mom, dad, (brother lived elsewhere), and little sister.
 We seemed like the perfect family.
-We went to church every Sunday and some Wednesday evenings, we took part in the community (as much as they let us, long story, ‘nother time).
+We went to church every Sunday and some Wednesday evenings, we took part in the community (as much as they let us, long story, we’re mixed race, wrong side of the tracks… ‘nother time).
 Dinner was ready on time, every night, we sat around the table together… you know, the illusion of normalcy.

-Something people rarely understand about asperger’s and autistic people is that we SEE everything.
+Something people rarely understand about autistic people is that we (most of us) SEE everything.
 We HEAR everything.
 Even if it doesn’t seem like we’ve heard or seen, trust me, we have.
 Most of us have memories like a steel vault, too (I can remember the color of every one of those gowns, and how they itched, I remember the arguments… )

 So I saw it all.
 I heard it all and gods I wish I didn’t remember it.
 Some things no child should ever have to see or hear.

 Dad would go off to his current affair after dinner while mom got us to bed, then she’d sit with her music and her wine and cry.